The ban on in-house side jobs lifted! The story of starting a cafe within the company

 The impetus for the creation of this system: "You can make a profit, so try doing something within the company."

-I had always wanted to offer coffee within the company, even if it didn't make a profit, but when the company lifted the ban on in-house side jobs, I thought, "Wait, I can make a profit?!" and became even more enthusiastic about it.
+I had always thought about offering coffee to employees even if it wasn't profitable, but with the lifting of the company's side-job policy, I thought,"Wait, I can make a profit?!"and became even more enthusiastic about it.

-With this background, I currently sell coffee drinks within the company under the name "Goto Coffee."
+Given this background, I currently"Goto Coffee."sell coffee beverages within the company under the brand name

 We have released the "Novel Game Company Guide" for 2023 graduates